 ***Pre-Arrival Offer Subject to Allocation.***

-Vintage Madeira, or Garrafeira, must be aged for a minimum of 20 years in cask, and a further two years in bottle before release.
+Vintage Madeira, also known as Frasqueira or Garrafeira, must be aged for a minimum of 20 years in cask, and a further two years in bottle before release.
 On the category, Alex Liddell, author of Madeira (Hurst & Company, 2014) has written, “These wines are the glory of Madeira and, with the best examples of dated wines from the past, the yardstick by which it is to be judged to be a world class wine.”
-Below we offer 11 vintages from Henriques’ cellar.
-While we have not tasted every wine, the quality and style of those that we have—the Sercial 1964 and 1971 for example—will live on in our memories for many years to come.
-Put simply, these compelling Garrafeira wines can be considered Henriques’ ‘Grand Cru’ offering.
+Below we offer 16 vintage wines from D’Oliveras’ cellar.
+While we have not tasted every wine, the quality and style of those that we have—the Terrantez 1988 and Bastardo 1927 for example—will live on in our memories for many years to come.
+Put simply, these compelling wines can be considered D’Oliveras’ ‘Grand Cru’ offering.

 “Top-quality madeira is one of the world’s most wickedly underrated fine wines.
 I know you will have read that about sherry – and that’s true too – but I can understand why people don’t like sherry.
 It does have a characteristic flavour that some palates will find offputting.
 But madeira tastes like the elixir of life itself.”